 - Transfer the Subscriber Identity Module (SIM) card, external card, or Secure Digital (SD) card, if the device has one, to the new device.
 Otherwise, make sure it is unusable.

 Your judgment is your best prevention tool.
 If you are uncertain about a piece of information, a request for assistance or a financial offer that seems out of the ordinary, it could be a cyber attack attempt.
 Remain vigilant.
-Learn how to protect your identity (in French only).
+Learn how to protect your identity.

 Take action if you note problems on the Internet

 If you are the victim of an attack on the Internet, take the following actions:

 - Scan your computer with your anti-virus software to check whether the computer has been infected and, if so, remove the virus.

 - Proceed with a complete restoration of your computer if necessary.

 - Contact an expert if you believe that your computer is still not operating properly.